 “For cooking and serving customers, I think the ideal number is six In the previous restaurant, there were 10 seats at the counter and I felt the distance [from the customers].
 I felt that I did not achieve my expectation of good service.
 Customers would want to speak to the chef and I also want to know if the customers have enjoyed the food.
 So instead of 10, I now serve only six.”

-He finally set up his own restaurant in Ginza this spring.
+He finally set up his own restaurant in Ginza in spring 2018.